tgalaj/tgalaj.github.io/pages/learnopengl.md

 title: LearnOpenGL.com
 ---

-This page contains the Polish translation of the most popular OpenGL tutorial series on the Interent - [learnopengl.com](http://learnopengl.com).
+This page contains the Polish translation of the most popular OpenGL tutorial series on the Internet - [learnopengl.com](http://learnopengl.com).

 ### Spis treści